madison24/myFlix-client/README.md

 ## Features
 myFlix is a movie app that allows users to create a profile in order to:

-- View movies from an api (created in movie_api)
+- View movies from an api
 - Search movies by title
-- Add or remove movies to favorites
+- Add a movie to or remove from favorites
 - Select a movie to view more info such as a brief description, the genre, the director, actors, and similar movies (movies in the same genre)
 - Update or delete profile